Key takeaways

 It’s stressful when you’re running low on cash and need funds.
 Whether it’s to cover groceries or medical bills, you often don’t have time to wait.
 Many big banks offer personal loans, but they take up to a week for approval and often have credit score requirements of 670 or more.

-Luckily, some lenders offer loans with instant approval, so you can get money fast, even with poor credit.
+Luckily, some lenders offer loans with application reviewed promptly, so you can get money fast, even with poor credit.
 Here’s how to go about it.

 Step 1 – Decide how much you need